arik-so/SwiftLightning/Documentation/README.md

 # Overview

-This guide aims to give the reader an overview of the structure of Rust Lightning functionality, as well as a reference for integrating the exported bindings in an object-oriented language using Swift as the example.
+This guide aims to give the reader an overview of the structure of Rust Lightning functionality specifically within the context of language bindings, which are a mechanism of exporting Rust Lightning methods through C/C++ header files and compiled static libraries.

+This guide should in particular serve as a reference for integrating these exported bindings in an object-oriented language, currently using Swift as the example.

 If you are here, we sincerely wish to thank you for working on expanding the Lightning Development Kit's scope to yet another, new, environment.
 We hope that this guide makes that